alizameller/Databases/ch3.md

 Integrity Constraints (IC) - Things that will give you errors:
 - Domain constraints: Data types
 - Key constraint: a candidate key which is a minimal subset of fields of a relation that is a unique identifier of a tuple
-  - Foreign key: you cannot access the data if you do not have a matching primary key of the referenced relation (can be explicitly used with keyword FOREIGN KEY or abstractly)
+  - Foreign key: you cannot access the data if you do not have a matching primary key of the referenced relation (can be explicitly used with keyword FOREIGN KEY or abstractly).
+FOREIGN KEYs can be NULL

 Values:
 - SERIAL is an auto-incrementing integer